Healthier AirNo Smoking & No Vaping policies. Vapor Products Regulations. Healthier air.

 - Allowing vaping in public places where smoking is prohibited implies that vaping is safe, contributing to the problem of rapidly increasing youth use of e-cigarettes and vapor devices.

-- Vaping exposes people nearby to an aerosol containing a mixture of harmful and potentially harmful chemicals.
+- Vaping exposes people nearby to an aerosol containing a mixture of harmful and potentially harmful chemicals, including known carcinogens, heavy metals, potentially harmful volatile organic compounds, and ultrafine particulates.
 Children, pregnant women, and individuals with compromised lungs are especially at risk.

 - Children are at risk of poisonings if they ingest or touch concentrated liquid nicotine e-juices or other drugs used in vapor products.